 We consider Windsor's economy very strong based on the town's access to and participation in the broad and diverse Hartford-West Hartford-East Hartford MSA.
-Projected per capita effective buying income measures 121.2% of the national average, while market value per capita is \$140,100.
-The town's grand list was revalued -- effective fiscal 2015 -- at \$2.8 billion, with the top 10 taxpayers representing 17.4% of the total.
-Hartford County's unemployment rate averaged 8.1% in 2013, down from 8.7% in 2012.
+Windsor is a residential community in north-central Connecticut, just six miles north of Hartford, the state's largest city and capital.
+It has a projected per capita effective buying income at 126.2% of the national average, while market value per capita is \$142,648.
+Little taxpayer concentration exists, with the top 10 taxpayers representing 16% of total assessed value.
+New development in the area includes a \$100 million logistics and fulfillment center for Amazon.com, which is expected to bring 380 jobs to the town.
+Hartford County's unemployment rate averaged 8.7% in 2012, although Windsor's has remained below the county levels.